Jasonzhou78/MVC-AS2-gitDeskTop_NEW/ZhijunsBooks/ReadMe.txt

 --did not commit the change, I exited the program without saving, deleted the local files,
---double check CoverType file and related files --roclone from github, redo migration and update the database under the project of ZhijunsBook.DataAccess
+--double check CoverType file and related files --reclone from github, redo migration and update the database under the project of ZhijunsBook.DataAccess
 --innitiate the nuget manage console
 -- Add-Migration InitialCreate, succeeded